MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 Contact your Capacity administrator to request access to a trial capacity or to check whether your organization has the Fabric tenant setting enabled.
 Ask your Fabric administrator to use the Admin portal to look up your Capacity administrator.

-If you are the capacity or Fabric administrator, from the upper right corner of Fabric, select the gear icon.
+If you're the capacity or Fabric administrator, from the upper right corner of Fabric, select the gear icon.
 Select **Admin portal**.
 For a Fabric trial, select *Capacity settings** and then choose the **Trial** tab.

 :::image type="content" source="media/fabric-trial/fabric-admin.png" alt-text="Screenshot of Admin center showing the Capacity settings screen.":::

 ## End a Fabric trial

-End a Fabric capacity trail by cancelling, letting it expire, or purchasing the full Fabric experience.
-Only capacity admins can cancel the trial, individual users don't have this ability.
+End a Fabric capacity trail by canceling, letting it expire, or purchasing the full Fabric experience.
+Only capacity admins can cancel the trial but ndividual users don't have this ability.
 All licenses return to their original versions.
-You will no longer have the equivalent of a PPU license.
+You no longer have the equivalent of a PPU license.
 If you want to retain your data ad continue to use Microsoft Fabric, [purchase a capacity](../enterprise/buy-subscription.md) and migrate your workspaces to that capacity.
-For more information, see [Cancelling, expiring, and closing](../enterprise/fabric-close-end-cancel.md).
+For more information, see [Canceling, expiring, and closing](../enterprise/fabric-close-end-cancel.md).

 ### The trial expires